 The Teutoburg Forest is a great place for hikes and contains many trails for people.
 Divided into two parks, the Teutoburg Forest has a lot to offer including many attraction spots and wildlife to explore.

-Located in the Eastern part of the Alps, the Bavarian Alps extend to 70 miles and holds beautiful landscapes and views which change with the seasons thus creating some of the best sceneries to view.
+Located in the Eastern part of the Alps, the Bavarian Alps extend to 70 miles and hold beautiful landscapes and views which change with the seasons thus creating some of the best sceneries to view.

 The Bavarian Alps contains Zugspitze, the tallest mountain in Germany.
 It is a great place to visit, and if you love hiking and mountain climbing, then this is just the place for you to visit.

-The Romantic Road:
+The Romantic Road